Compliance

 (3) Education and awareness-raising activities

-- Training course for officers on compliance with antimonopoly laws
+- Training course on compliance with antimonopoly laws for the sales departments

-- Training course for the sales departments on compliance with antimonopoly laws
+- Training course on compliance with antimonopoly laws for the departments of head office

-- Level-based training course on compliance with antimonopoly laws (conducted for newly appointed managers and new employees regardless of job type and department)
+- Tiered antitrust law compliance training (conducted for newly appointed managers and new employees regardless of job type or department)

 - Training course on compliance with antimonopoly laws in each overseas region

-(4) Audit
+(4) Audits